-Interest income (expense), net
+Interest expense, net

 Interest expense consists of interest expense on outstanding borrowings under our loan and security agreement as well as amortization of debt discount and debt issuance costs.
 Interest income has historically been insignificant and consists of interest earned on our invested cash balances.
+We expect our interest income to increase as we invest the net proceeds from our IPO.